pieter2501/NetworkNarcotic/README.md

         * checking for logic errors,
         * building the network topology in memory,
         * serializing this network topology into a .gns3 project file,
-        * and producing an Ansible inventory file for the entire network.
+        * and producing an Ansible inventory file for the entire network (TODO).

-In the end, you will have a usable network in GNS3 against which you can apply Ansible plays for further configuration.
+In the end, you will have a usable network in GNS3.
+Automatic IP configuration is currently not implemented because it requires writing running-configs in the router images.

-With NetworkNarcotic still being a prototype, the procedure up above is a little on the crude side and will probably be streamlined in the future, perhaps adding a GUI.
-That aside, it currently also only supports IPv4.

 ## Expectations
 The core idea behind NetworkNarcotic is to **save time** when plotting networks.
 Input files are relatively straightforward and writing them can be learned quickly.
 However, since nothing can (as of yet) truly substitute for human intelligence, NetworkNarcotic must make some assumptions about the network you desire.
 Any 'gaps' in the information you provide, the tool will try to fill in on its own.
 These decisions are made in a systematic and predictable manner, but in the end, remain out of reach for the user.